The Multidimensional Well-Being of Students-At-Risk and their Peers

 Overview

-Children who are at-risk of being premature school leavers are identified as students-at-risk (Kaufman et al., 1992).
-Some characteristics of students-at-risk include low school attendance rates, poor academic performance, and frequent behavioral issues.
-These students have disadvantaged backgrounds (e.g., low socio-economic status and neglectful families), causing them to disengage from school easily (Caleon et al., 2016; Fortin et al., 2006).
+Children who are likely to have poor school adjustment and leave school prematurely can be considered as students at risk (Kaufman et al., 1992).
+Some indicators that students are at risk for poor school outcomes include low school attendance rates, poor academic performance, and frequent behavioral issues.
+These students usually come from disadvantaged backgrounds (e.g., low socio-economic status and neglectful families), which may lead them to disengage from school easily (Caleon et al., 2016; Fortin et al., 2006).
 Research shows that children from disadvantaged backgrounds tend to have lower well-being than their non-at-risk peers and are at a higher risk of dropping out of school (Clarke & Thévenon, 2022).
 Therefore, early intervention is necessary to help these students close the gap with their non-at-risk peers.

 The Singapore context